krasserm/krasserm.github.io/resume/index.md

-We automate business processes with AI agents grounded in your business logic, integrated into your existing workflows with graduated autonomy (supervised mode progressing to autonomous handling), and improving through human and agentic feedback loops.

-We are active open source contributors, currently focused on self-improving code-action agents and group-conversational AI.
+Building custom agentic AI solutions, grounded in the client's business logic, integrated into their existing systems, and continuously self-improving from collaboration with their teams.
+Developing and operating a team of AI employees for scaling the consulting business.